schollii/pypubsub/docs/index.rst

 Welcome to Pypubsub's Home Page!
 ================================

-This is the documentation for the Pypubsub project.
-This Python project defines a package called 'pubsub' which provides a publish - subscribe API to facilitate event-based programming and decoupling of components of an application via the Observer pattern.
-PyPybSub originated in wxPython around y2k but has been standalone since 2006, and has been on PyPI since then.
-The code was hosted on SourceForget.net from 2007 to 2016, and the code is now hosted on github.
-The code is very mature and stable.
-See :ref:`label-history` for details on its history and :ref:`label-roadmap` for possible future work.
+This is the documentation for the PyPubSub project.
+This Python project defines a package called 'pypubsub' which provides a publish-subscribe API to facilitate

+1. event-based programming
+2. decoupling an application's in-memory components

+PyPubSub provides the infrastructure for using the Observer pattern in your single-process application.
+It is pure Python and works on Python 3.3+.

-Using the Observer pattern in your application can dramatically simplify its design and improve testability.
-Robin Dunn, the creator of wxPython where the Pypubsub package was born, summerizes Pypubsub nicely:
+Using the Observer pattern in your single-process application can dramatically simplify its design and improve testability.

-    Basically you just have some part(s) of your program subscribe to a particular topic and have some other part(s) of your program publish messages with that topic.
-All the plumbing is taken care of by Pypubsub.  -- *Robin Dunn, Jun 2007*

-The Observer pattern mandates that listeners and senders be mutually "unaware" of each other: which listeners are in the set, how big is the set, "who" sent a message, etc.
+The Observer allows code to observe "messages", without knowing anything about the source of the message (which Python object or function), and in turn allows code to emit messages without any regard for which code will receive the message (it may not be received at all), what the receiving code will do with the message, etc.
-Basically the Observer pattern is like a radio broadcast: the emitter doesn't know which radios (receivers) are tuned to a frequency; radios are unaware of other radios; radios don't know what tower broadcasted a given message, just that the emission frequency is the one that carries information that the radio user wants.
+Basically the Observer pattern is like a radio broadcast, it is a one-way message sent, the only contract is in the message content: the receiver/listener must have the ability to decode the message.

+A classic example where PyPubSub could be useful: a GUI application.
+How do components like views and dialogs communicate their changes to one another?
+Without a publish-subscribe mechanism, the code can become a real spaghetti.

+PyPubSub makes it easy for your code to emit messages, and other code, in the same process, to receive those messages.
+PyPubSub takes care of the plumbing.

-The Publish - Subscribe API provided by Pypubsub has the following characteristics:
+The Publish-Subscribe API provided by Pypubsub has the following characteristics:

 1. Message Sender: The sender of a Pypubsub message is the ccode that calls pub.sendMessage().
 2. Message Topic: